 What is propolis?

 A number of other substances that are related to propolis may be listed as ingredients, particularly of cosmetics.
-Cera flava is the yellow wax produced from honeycomb.
-Cera alba is the bleached form of cera flava.
+Cera flava is the yellow wax produced from a honeycomb.
+Cera alba is the bleached form of Cera flava.
 It is used as an emulsifier and thickening agent in cosmetics and as a food additive (E901) for coating and glazing candy and fresh fruit.
 Other propolis-related substances include propolis cera, beeswax acid and synthetic beeswax.

 Who gets contact allergic reactions to propolis and why?

 Propolis is an increasingly important allergen, with European studies reporting positive patch test rates of 1.2 to 6.6%.
 In one series from Finland, the rate increased from 0.5% in 1995-7 to 1.4% in 2000-2.
 Another study in children reported an increase from 2% to 13.7% between 1995 and 2002; 75% of the patch test-positive children had used a natural product or alternative medicine remedy.
 In a 2010 Polish patch test study of children with chronic recurrent eczema and atopy, a positive propolis patch test was recorded in 16.5% of children aged 7-8 years and 5.4% of adolescents aged 16-17 years.
 Propolis was the second most common positive patch test allergen after nickel in children and the fourth most common in adolescents.

 Exposure to propolis and propolis-related substances can occur in multiple settings.

 - Beekeepers – propolis allergy can develop after many years of exposure.
 In one study the average exposure time before developing propolis allergy was 9.5 years (range 0.1-35 years).

 - Violin makers and violinists – propolis has been a component of Italian varnish for centuries.

 - Shoemakers – beeswax is used for the seams of handmade boots and may be contaminated with propolis.